Appointing a Registered Agent by State

 The registered agent may or may not have a role in the company, and it’s often better if they don’t, as this leaves them to concentrate solely on their work as your registered agent.
 An RA receives all paperwork for your business and informs you when it’s time to fill out and file paperwork with the appropriate agencies.

-Penalties for not having a Registered Agent
+Penalties for Not Having a Registered Agent

 Should you start appointing a registered agent?
 If your state requires an RA and you fail to obtain one, you can face fines, fees, penalties, and the loss of your good standing with the state.
 Among those possible penalties, a severe one includes the loss of the use of the state’s court system while you’re not in good standing.
 Also, if you lose good standing, you will be forced to file for reinstatement, which could mean not only further penalties and fees, but also embarrassment.